 Our bodies create hypochlorous acid to fight infection and promote healing.
 As our white blood cells respond to pathogens, our immune systems generate HOCl to kill microorganisms and neutralize toxins and inflammation.
 HOCl is used in veterinary medicine, ophthalmology, and wound care.
 How cool is that?

-As a gentle antimicrobial, hypochlorous acid has gained popularity during the coronavirus pandemic for helping to reduce skin conditions that are exacerbated by mask-wearing.
+From toners to mists to post-workout face refreshers, you’ll see hypochlorous acid popping up in several types of skincare products.
+For example, hypochlorous acid gained popularity during the coronavirus pandemic for helping to reduce skin conditions that are exacerbated by mask-wearing.
 This type of acne (acne mechanica) is found when we have to wear equipment like athletes who wear helmets.
-To combat what’s been termed “maskne,” dermatologists are using HOCl concentrations to help reduce bacteria that builds upon the skin as a result of trapped sweat and makeup “like a hand sanitizer for your face.”
+To combat what’s been termed “maskne,” dermatologists use hypochlorous acid to help reduce bacteria that builds upon the skin as a result of trapped sweat and makeup “like a hand sanitizer for your face.”

 We’re All About Better-For-You Products

-When it comes to household surface cleaning, we’ve created our powerful, effective all-in-one cleaner, deodorizer and disinfectant that has no harmful fumes and residues.
-We’re proud to offer a product that is effective enough to not only clean and disinfect your home or workplace, but is also gentle enough to use without gloves or rinsing and around children, pets, and those with health concerns.
+When it comes to household surface cleaning, we’ve created our powerful, effective all-in-one cleaner, deodorizer, sanitizer and disinfectant that has no harmful residues or fumes.
+Our sustainable, toxin-free cleaning system uses electricity to convert tap water, plus a small recycable capsule of salt, water and vinegar, into an all-in-one cleaner, sanitizer and disinfectant with hypochlorous acid as the antimicrobial.
+It’s the only carbon neutral certified, EPA registered sanitizer and disinfectant.
+It elimininates single-use plastic bottles and costs up to 80% less per oz than the leading brands like Windex, Lysol, Formula 409 and Clorox Clean-Up.
+At just 10 cents an ounce, it’s a super cost effective way to make hypochlorous acid right on your countertop.
+We’re proud to offer a product that is effective enough to not only clean and disinfect your home or workplace, but is also gentle enough to use without gloves or rinsing and around children, pets, and people with allergies.
 It kills 99.9% of viruses, bacteria, and germs and is an EPA-registered disinfectant included on the federal EPA’s List N, the disinfectants approved for use against SARS-CoV-2, the cause of Covid-19.
-Learn more about our revolutionary cleaning system.
+Learn more about our little appliance that allows you to make hypochlorous acid on your countertop.